The History of Swimwear

 Gradually swimsuits began to hug the body, necklines plunged, and sides were cut away.
 The glamour was endorsed by Hollywood films where women leads wore provocative costumes, catapulting the popularity of two-pieces.
 Coco Chanel once again caused controversy when she made suntans fashionable, perfectly suiting these more revealing garments.

 In the years leading to World War II, two pieces became common due to cuts in women’s swimsuit fabric rations.
 These were usually high waisted to avoid showing too much flesh, as well as fitting in with the hourglass figure fashion of the time.
 In 1946 the bikini as we know it today was finally invented by a French designer, Louis Reard – naming his creation after the war.
-An atomic test was named Bikini Atoll, and inspired Reard to kick start the new design.
-Despite being invented in the 1940's, this design was still seen as far too risque by many.
-The bikini didn’t become popular until the 60's, where it was also accompanied by softer fabric and skinnier straps.
-Try to design your own swimsuit by taking inspiration from the 60's vibes, and create a retro bikini.
+An atomic test was named Bikini Atoll and inspired Reard to kick start the new design.
+Despite being invented in the 1940s, this design was still seen as far too risque by many.
+The bikini didn’t become popular until the '60s, where it was also accompanied by softer fabric and skinnier straps.
+Try to design your own swimsuit, bikini or other swimwear by taking inspiration from the 60's vibes, and create a retro bikini.

 20th Century Iconography

 To this day, the silhouettes of early 20th century swimsuits are adopted into modern fashion, with figure-hugging retro styles.
-Throughout the 21st century swimming costumes and bikinis have not undergone any drastic changes, but rather embraced vintage fashions and unique prints and textures.
-Design your own swimsuit or bikini to create a one-of-a-kind piece, and get inspired by fashion of the past.
+Throughout the 21st century, swimming costumes and bikinis have not undergone any drastic changes, but rather embraced vintage fashions and unique prints and textures.
+Design your own swimsuit, bikini or personalised swimming costume to create a one-of-a-kind piece, and get inspired by fashion of the past.